Nianthony/cs294-137-hw3-ar-niantong/README.md

 using UnityEngine.XR.ARSubsystems;
 using UnityEngine.XR.ARFoundation;

-    /// This component listens for images detected by the <c>XRImageTrackingSubsystem</c>
+    // This component listens for images detected by the <c>XRImageTrackingSubsystem</c>
-    /// and overlays a cube on each of the tracked image
+    // and overlays a cube on each of the tracked image
-    /// </summary>
+    // Note that this code assumes that all tracked images are unique and named differently

     [RequireComponent(typeof(ARTrackedImageManager))]
     public class TrackedImageInfoManager : MonoBehaviour
     {

         ARTrackedImageManager m_TrackedImageManager;
+        Dictionary<string,GameObject> gameobjectDict = new Dictionary<string,GameObject>

         void Awake()
         {